AshwinS-official/ROVER-BASED-CROP-MONITORING-AND-DISEASE-PREDICTION-CABBAGE-PLANT-/README.md

 # ROVER-BASED-CROP-MONITORING-AND-DISEASE-PREDICTION-CABBAGE-PLANT-

-  Traditional crop monitoring methods are time-consuming and often inaccurate, creating a need for smart agricultural solutions.
+  🥬Traditional crop monitoring methods are time-consuming and often inaccurate, creating a need for smart agricultural solutions.
 This project proposes a Rover Based Crop Monitoring and Disease Prediction System that uses an ESP32-CAM to capture real-time crop images and an ESP32-S3 to collect environmental data such as temperature and humidity.
 The data is processed on